 Early Notables of the Minare family (pre 1700)

-Outstanding amongst the family at this time was Richard Miners, English politician, High Sheriff

-in 1501; Thomas Minors (1609-1677), an English merchant and politician who sat in the House of Commons...
+Outstanding amongst the family at this time was Richard Miners, English politician, High Sheriff of Herefordshire in 1501; Thomas Minors (1609-1677), an English merchant and politician who sat in the House of Commons...

 Another 32 words (2 lines of text) are included under the topic Early Minare Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Minare family